Behavioral Health Justice Intervention Services (BHJIS)

 County of Santa Barbara Department of Behavioral Wellness | Santa Barbara County | $700,000

-Santa Barbara County is proposing a three-pronged approach: 1) support the implementation of a co-response program with the Santa Maria Police Department, 2) create a sustainable Crisis Intervention Team (CIT) training program including a Naloxone component, and 3) identify a process for collecting and using data for cross-agency care coordination and program assessment.
+Santa Barbara County’s three-pronged approach is: 1) supporting the implementation of a co-response program with the Santa Maria Police Department; 2) creating a sustainable Crisis Intervention Team training program including a Naloxone component; and 3) identifying a process for collecting and using data for cross-agency care coordination and program assessment.

-Operating with on-call availability for after-hours and weekends, the CERT will be a team of at least an officer and behavioral health specialist to be deployed to 911 calls to offer mental health assistance, triage, screening, crisis intervention, referrals, and follow up with aftercare within the community.
+This project supports on-call availability for after-hours and weekends of a team including at least an officer and behavioral health specialist to be deployed to 911 calls to offer mental health assistance, triage, screening, crisis intervention, referrals, and follow up with aftercare within the community.

-College Campus Behavioral Health Crisis Response will partner with college campuses to respond, in collaboration with the campus law enforcement and other emergency response personnel, to behavioral health crises caused by mental health challenges or substance use/misuse, to alleviate acute crisis and divert students from needing emergency psychiatric care or justice interventions.
+College Campus Behavioral Health Crisis Response is a partnership with college campuses to respond, in collaboration with campus law enforcement and other emergency response personnel, to behavioral health crises; to alleviate acute crisis; and divert students from needing emergency psychiatric care or justice interventions.

-BHS and the Stockton Police Department will design a role-clarity resource tool on responding to individuals experiencing a behavioral health crisis.
-The resource will be integrated into citywide Crisis Intervention Trainings.
-Officer Wellness Training will be offered and recommendations addressing gaps in the first-responder system will be generated.
+BHS and the Stockton Police Department are designing a role-clarity resource tool on responding to individuals experiencing a behavioral health crisis and integrating this resource into citywide crisis intervention trainings.
+The project also includes providing officer wellness training and developing recommendations addressing gaps in the first-responder.